thewtex/thesis/introduction/background_and_significance.rst

 orientation of the transducer and to differentiate between catheter and artery movement.

+A slightly different approach is thermal strain imaging, which has recently been examined as a method for characterizing plaque composition [Shi2005,Kim2008b]_.
+Strain in the ultrasound signal is a result of the tissue's coefficient of thermal expansion and the change in sound speed that occurs with temperature.
-A slightly different approach is thermal strain imaging, which has recently been examined as a method for characterizing plaque composition [Kim2008b]_.
-In that studying, ultrasound image motion tracking with a high frequency (50 MHz) transducer was employed to monitor ultrasound induced thermal expansion on *in vitro* tissue.
-Yet, it remains to be seen how this technique can be applied *in vivo* where tissue movement is significant.
+Temperature changes on the order of 1º C can be detected [Shi2005]_.
+The temperature change is induced by microwave radiation or ultrasound energy absorption.
+In the study by Kim et al., ultrasound image motion tracking with a high frequency (50 MHz) transducer was employed to monitor ultrasound induced thermal expansion on *in vitro* tissue [Kim2008b]_.
+Yet, it remains to be seen how this technique can be applied *in vivo* where tissue movement, from both bula motion and mechanical strain, is significant [Shi2005a]_.

 More recently, strain imaging with external ultrasound has been attempted [Meairs1999,Bang2003,Brusseau2001,Dahl2004,Kanai2003,Maurice2005a,Maurice2004a,Maurice2005,Maurice2004,Ribbers2007,Stoitsis2005,Schmitt2007,Shi2008]_.